jingwei87/freqanalysis/README.md

-# Information Leakage in Encrypted Deduplication via Frequency Analysis: Attacks and Defenses
+# Attack and Defense Toolkit against Encrypted Deduplication

 ## Introduction

 Encrypted deduplication seamlessly combines encryption and deduplication to simultaneously achieve both data security and storage efficiency.
 State-of-the-art encrypted deduplication systems mostly adopt a deterministic encryption approach that encrypts each plaintext chunk with a key derived from the content of the chunk itself, so that identical plaintext chunks are always encrypted into identical ciphertext chunks for deduplication.
 However, such deterministic encryption inherently reveals the underlying frequency distribution of the original plaintext chunks.
 This allows an adversary to launch frequency analysis against the resulting ciphertext chunks, and ultimately infer the content of the original plaintext chunks.

 We study how frequency analysis practically affects information leakage in encrypted deduplication storage, from both attack and defense perspectives.
-We first propose a new inference attack that exploits chunk locality to increase the coverage of inferred chunks.
+We  propose a new inference attack that exploits chunk locality to increase the coverage of inferred chunks.
 We conduct trace-driven evaluation on a real-world dataset, and show that the new inference attack can infer a significant fraction of plaintext chunks under backup workloads.
 To protect against frequency analysis, we present two defense schemes, namely MinHash encryption and scrambling, which aim to disturb the frequency rank or break the chunk locality of ciphertext workloads.
 Our trace-driven evaluations show that our combined MinHash encryption and scrambling scheme effectively mitigates the inference attack, while incurring limited  storage and performance overhead.

-The toolkit includes the attack and defense implementations against the [FSL dataset](http://tracer.filesystems.org), as well as an deduplication storage prototype based on data domain file system (DDFS).
+The toolkit includes the attack and defense implementations against the [FSL dataset](http://tracer.filesystems.org), as well as a deduplication storage prototype based on an existing realistic deduplication system of data domain file system (DDFS).

 ### Publication

 - Jingwei Li, Chuan Qin, Patrick P. C. Lee, Xiaosong Zhang.
 Information Leakage in Encrypted Deduplication via Frequency Analysis.
 In Proc. of IEEE/IFIP DSN, 2017.
+Special thanks to Chufeng Tan for his help in preparing source code.

 ## Preparation

-The attack is running under Linux (e.g., Ubuntu 14.04) with a C++ compiler (e.g., g++).
-To run the attack program, you need to install/compile the following dependencies.
+The toolkit is running under Linux (e.g., Ubuntu 14.04) with a C++ compiler (e.g., g++).
+To run the programs, you need to install/compile the following dependencies.

-- Libssl API: run the command `sudo apt-get install libssl-dev`.
+- Libssl API: run the command `sudo apt-get install libssl-dev` for installation.
-- Snappy compression library: run the command `sudo apt-get install libsnappy-dev`.
+- Snappy compression library: run the command `sudo apt-get install libsnappy-dev` for installation.
-- [Google Leveldb](https://github.com/google/leveldb): a version of 1.20 is provided in `util/`
+- [Google Leveldb](https://github.com/google/leveldb): a version of 1.20 is provided in `util/`.
 - [fs-hasher](http://tracer.filesystems.org/fs-hasher-0.9.4.tar.gz): a version
-	of 0.9.4 is provided in `util/`
+	of 0.9.4 is provided in `util/`.

+All components of our toolkit depend on `fs-hasher` and `leveldb`.
+Before configuring each component (e.g., the attacks, the defenses, and the prototype), need to copy `util/fs-hasher/` and `util/leveldb/` into the corresponding directory (e.g., `attack/basic/`, `attack/locality/`, `defense/minhash/`, `defense/scrambling/`, `defense/combined/`, and `prototype/`) and compile them, respectively.

 ## Attacks

-Both the basic and the locality-based attacks depend on `fs-hasher` and `leveldb`.
-Before configuring either attack, need to set the pre-requisite components by copying `util/fs-hasher/` and `util/leveldb/` into the corresponding directory (either `attack/basic/` or `attack/locality/`) and compile them respectively.
+We provide the basic and the locality-based attacks against encrypted deduplication.

 ### Basic Attack

 The basic attack builds on classical frequency analysis.
-Follow the steps to simulate the basic attack.
+Follow the following steps to simulate the basic attack.

 **Step 1, configure basic attack:** modify variables in `attack/basic/basic_script.sh` to adapt expected settings:

-- `fsl` specifies the path of the fsl trace.
+- `fsl` specifies the path of the FSL trace.
 - `users` specifies which users are collectively considered in backups.
 - `date_of_aux` specifies the backup of which date is considered as auxiliary information.
-- `date_of_latest` specifies the backup of which date is the target for inference.
+- `date_of_latest` specifies the latest backup of which date is the target for inference.

 **Step 2, run basic attack:** type the following commands to compile and run the basic attack.